Theme Explorer

 Possibly Upper Belgrave Road.
 Note the very early motor car and relative lack of buildings.

-Photograph of the crowd gathering to watch the opening of the Masefield Memorial Gateway at Hawksmoor Nature Reserve, Near Cheadle, Staffordshire.
-John Richard Beech Masefield was the founder of the ...
+Photograph of the crowd gathering to watch the opening of the Masefield Memorial Gateway at Hawksmoor Nature Reserve, near Cheadle.
+John Richard Beech Masefield was the founder of the nature reserve. ...

-Photograph of the crowd gathering to watch the opening of the Masefield Memorial Gateway at Hawksmoor Nature Reserve, Near Cheadle, Staffordshire.
-John Richard Beech Masefield was the founder of the ...
+Photograph of the crowd gathering to watch the opening of the Masefield Memorial Gateway at Hawksmoor Nature Reserve, near Cheadle.
+John Richard Beech Masefield was the founder of the nature reserve. ...

 Potteries landscape from Navigation Road, Burslem.